junchaoIU/junchaoIU.github.io/_pages/about.md

 News
 ======
+- One paper accepted in **Information Research**. -2022-03-30
-- One paper accepted in **Electronic Technology & Software Engineering**.
+- One paper accepted in **Electronic Technology & Software Engineering**. -2022-03-29
-- [AutoProtégé](https://github.com/junchaoIU/AutoProtege) V2.0  has published in Github!
+- We open source [AutoProtégé](https://github.com/junchaoIU/AutoProtege) V2.0 in Github! -2022-02-15

 Publications